CprimeLearningLabs/terraform-azure-intro/labs/lab-3.5-Key_Vault/lab3.5-secure_password.md

 ![Terraform - Apply DB pw change](./images/tf-apply-change-pw.png "Terraform - Apply DB pw change")

-:bangbang: NOTE:  Using credentials stored in a key vault help secure the database.
-The password in the vault can be revealed to privileged users.
-But the password should not be saved in files on the application server.
-Instead, use provisioning logic to extract the password from the vault and inject it into the application for access to the database.
+:bangbang: NOTE: Using credentials stored in a key vault helps secure the database.
+Applications that need to access the database should use provisioning logic to extract the password from the vault and inject it into the application.
+Although the password in the vault can be revealed to privileged users, the password should not be saved in files on an application server.